facebook pixel

 6. Lack of collaboration

 toxic organizational culture often deliberately discourages teamwork through extreme competitiveness.
 Rather than promote collaboration, managers pit employees and departments against each other.
-Resources get collected rather than shared to optimize collective outcomes.
+Resources get collected rather than shared to optimise collective outcomes.
 People hesitate to exchange feedback or ideas out of fear that others will steal credit.

 7. Leadership issues